aa-abhi/Show-photographs/README.md

 # Show-photographs
-load and show the image in python
+load and show the image in Python

 #Load and show the image and also resized the photographs in python language.